altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "He want's to know if we can trust him."
 "No."
 *Martha shook her head.*
-"Martha - just repeated what i say: "
+"Martha - just repeated what I say: "
 ~And she did.~
 "He's been relaxing in Fiji: for the last year.
 I - Rossin, think that he's typical."